dtrip/linux-ipts/README.md

 Linux Kernel 4.12 with Intel GPU-Accelerated Precise Touch & Stylus (IPTS) support.
 Basically to get touch screen working on my surface pro 4.
 I  have gone through and updated the drivers to integrate with the changes of the kernel from 4.90-rc3 to 4.12-rcA

 I've included the module, firmware and patches to compile kernel.
 I've also included ubuntu mainline patches for building as an Ubuntu kernel, however this should be able to be applied to all distro's.
-You will need the the [IPTS linux firmware](https://github.com/axelrtgs/linux-firmware-ipts) which can be found[here](https://github.com/axelrtgs/linux-firmware-ipts).
+You will need the the [IPTS linux firmware](https://github.com/axelrtgs/linux-firmware-ipts) which can be found [here](https://github.com/axelrtgs/linux-firmware-ipts).
 An example to compile as an Ubuntu kernel:
 ```
 $ git clone https://github.com/dtrip/linux-ipts ~/linux
 $ cd ~/linux